lucasweng/travel-site/README.md

 You can view the website in synchronised action across all your devices with the External URL.

+### Comments in code

+Some comments in the source code are course notes and therefore might seem unnecessary from a developer's point of view.

 ## Built with

 ### Front-end